 The following rules shall apply for election of Council Members:-

 a) Elected Council Membership shall be open to any Annual Member of the Society under the following conditions:-

 i) Those having a current paid up membership and are resident in the United Kingdom.

 ii) No elected member of the Council shall be eligible for re-election to the Council within three years of completing his/her second term of membership.
 He/she shall however be eligible for election as an Officer of the Society,.

 iii) Two positions on Council will be reserved for Specialist Trainees.
 The period of office will be for a maximum of two years, or until the AGM after they obtain a substantive post following the completion of training if less.

 b) Method of Election.
 A postal and/or electronic election of the BSGE membership shall be held each year prior to the AGM (see below) for the vacancies on Council for elected Members.
 Candidates for election to the Council must be proposed by two sponsors.
 Candidates and sponsors must be Members of the Society and have paid their current subscriptions.
 Proposal forms for election will be sent to each member of the Society and will be available on the website, three months prior to the AGM.
 Voting shall be open to every Annual Member and Honorary Fellow.
-A single transferable vote system will be used.
+First Past the Post vote system will be used.
 Elected Council members will take office at the Council meeting following the AGM.

 c) If an elected Council member leaves the Council or is elected to the post of an Officer before the term of Office is complete, this place on the Elected Council may be filled for the remaining period of that term of office by co-option, at the discretion of the Council.
 If this casual vacancy occurs at the time of an AGM then the Council should appoint from the listed candidates for election to Council, taking the candidate with the next highest score, after those who have been elected.